Happy holidays from the HERE360 team

 Many people love maps, we certainly are among them and we recognize how a map is more than an object you put on your wall, it’s a tool that helps you understand the world around you.

 But is HERE360 yet another blog about beautiful or curious maps?
 And if we want HERE360 to be a conversation platform, what would that conversation be about?
 What does the location business represent to people?

 As the year is coming to a close, we can look back at all the stories we’ve been telling.

-We found out that designing maps isn’t as easy as we may think and you participated to the discussion letting us know what you expect from modern digital maps.
+We found out that designing maps isn’t as easy as we may think and you participated in the discussion letting us know what you expect from modern digital maps.
 Then we asked architects and designers to tell us the secrets behind transit maps.
-And while we were making our maps more beautiful, useful and relevant, we didn’t stop updating them and we introduced also new navigable countries.
+And while we were making our maps more beautiful, useful and relevant, we didn’t stop updating them.

 In this festive period of the year, whether you’re driving home to your family or finding your way to the next party, you’ll probably be using maps so don’t forget to let us know how they matter to you.